jbrestan/FSharpingPBT/slides/index.md

 ---

-1. Write speficication using properties
+1. Write specification using properties
 2. ???
 3. Profit!